DykemaBill/virustracker/README.md

 - Rename configuration file to match application name - DONE
 - Add logo size to configuration file - DONE
 - Move world and country titles to the lefthand area to make more room to add cities/provinces - DONE
-- Add cities/provinces to configuration file and display under countries
+- Add cities/provinces to configuration file and display under countries - DONE
+- Change regions to hide by default in the page
 - Log clean-up/archive
 - Look into direct OData access to Johns Hopkins University, likely separate project